-- Diets which impose restrictions on the number of calories you can consume at each meal.
+- Diets that impose restrictions on the number of calories you can consume at each meal.

-- Diets which impose restrictions on the number of calories you can consume throughout the day.
+- Diets that impose restrictions on the number of calories you can consume throughout the day.

-- Diets which impose restrictions on your portions at each meal.
+- Diets that impose restrictions on your portions at each meal.

-- Diets which entail extreme workouts as a means to burn more calories than you consume.
+- Diets that entail extreme workouts as a means to burn more calories than you consume.

-- Diets which promote a specific amount of calories that should be consumed based on generic information such as your gender, height, weight, etc.
+- Diets that promote a specific amount of calories that should be consumed based on generic information such as your gender, height, weight, etc.

 If this information isn’t enough, then you can also see a list of diets that would fit into these examples below:

 - The hCG diet